 Although CASS endeavors to support every young person referred to us, we cannot commit to supporting transition planning when the referral has been received late in the process.
-However, general advice is always available.
+However, general advice is always available via virtual consultation requests.

 Training for parents/carers